Brief History of the Library

 1990- The library catalog becomes available online.

 1991- The parking was expanded with the addition of the lower parking lot.

 1993- ADA-compliant doors were added to front and rear entrances.

-1997- The library joined MAIN (Morris Automated Information Network), providing easy access for our users to over 2 million items.
+1997- The library joined the Main Library Alliance, providing easy access for our users to over 2 million items.

 1999- A large expansion adds to the Library's square footage.

 Today the library is open 64 hours a week, has almost 17,000 registered users, over 140,000 physical items and loaned 409,636 items in 2018.